microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 Enjoy the benefit of [safeguard holds](https://docs.microsoft.com/en-us/windows/deployment/update/safeguard-holds) which prevent devices with a quality or compatibility issue from installing an update, resulting in failure or roll-back otherwise.

-Additionally, you can configure rules to monitor deployments, which can alert or pause based on device signals such as rollbacks.
+Additionally, you can configure monitoring rules that are unique to your organization.
+These rules can alert or pause a deployment based on device signals such as rollbacks.

 To learn more, see [Manage monitoring rules for a deployment](windowsupdates-manage-monitoring-rules.md).